-Patient information on use of Tamoxifen in patients with Hereditary Hemorrhagic Telangiectasia (HHT)
+Patient information on use of Tamoxifen in patients with Hereditary Haemorrhagic Telangiectasia (HHT)

 Who is this information for?

-This information is for patients, families and carers who may commence treatment with Tamoxifen for
+This information is for patients, families and carers who may commence treatment with tamoxifen for HHT.

-- It aims to reduce the risk, frequency and severity of nosebleeds in HHT patients.
+- Tamoxifen aims to reduce the frequency and severity of nosebleeds (read more information about nosebleeds) in HHT patients.

 - The dose of Tamoxifen is 20mg once per day for both male and female patients.